 These families are just a few of the faces of ICE’s cruelty and disregard for the health and wellbeing of children and parents:

-Ana and Victoria, Karla and Katherine — and all families — must be immediately released together.
+All families needlessly held in detention must be immediately released together.
 They have communities waiting to welcome them, and there is no reason — especially during a pandemic — not to release children with their parents.